 After perusing inside the monastery, walk along its peaceful gardens to be spiritually inspired.

 Built in the late 14th century, the northern gate of the old city was erected to specifically showcase the Mudejar design.
-The gate is crowned by bulwarks and picturesque flourishes.
+The entrance is crowned by bulwarks and dramatic flourishes.

 Visit Museo de Santa Cruz

-The Museo de Santa Cruz is located inside the Hospital de Santa Cruz, which was built in the 16th century.
-It houses an array of art collections and artworks categorized into three – Archaeology, Fine Arts, and Decorative Arts.
+The Museo de Santa Cruz is located inside the Hospital de Santa Cruz, built in the 16th century.
+It houses an array of art collections and artworks categorized into Archaeology, Fine Arts, and Decorative Arts.

 The archeology area features artifacts from prehistoric, Visigothic relics, Roman, and numerous Mudejar and Moorish pieces.